You should archive an EERE website or application when it no longer serves a purpose. Follow these guidelines for archiving.

 Remove EERE Links to the Archived Website

-Search for External Links to the Archived Website
+Identify External Links to the Archived Website

 This step is optional.
 You can use Google Analytics to see if your website is getting a lot of traffic from external websites.
 You can contact these external websites and ask them to update their links.
 To learn how to use Google Analytics to identify who's linking to you, please contact the Web Template Coordinator.